Linen: Uses

 Nowadays, linen is one of the most preferred materials for bed sheets due to its durability and hypoallergenic properties.
 Linen can be up to three times stronger than cotton.
 This is because the cellulose fibers in linen yarn are slightly longer and wrapped tighter than those found in cotton yarn, which gives it great durability and allows linen products to be long-lasting.

-Currently researchers are working on a cotton/flax blend to create new yarns which will improve the feel of denim during hot and humid weather.
+In 2005 researchers were working on a cotton/flax blend to create new yarns to improve the feel of denim during hot, humid weather.
 Conversely, some brands such as 100% Capri specially treat the linen to look like denim.

 Linen fabric is one of the preferred traditional supports for oil painting.
 In the United States cotton is popularly used instead, as linen is many times more expensive there, restricting its use to professional painters.
-In Europe, however, linen is usually the only fabric support available in art shops; in the UK both are freely available with cotton being cheaper.
+In Europe, however, linen is usually the only fabric support available in art shops; in the UK both are freely available, cotton being cheaper.
 Linen is preferred to cotton for its strength, durability and archival integrity.

 Linen is also used extensively by artisan bakers.
 Known as a couche, the flax cloth is used to hold the dough into shape while in the final rise, just before baking.
 The couche is heavily dusted with flour which is rubbed into the pores of the fabric.
 Then the shaped dough is placed on the couche.
 The floured couche makes a "non stick" surface to hold the dough.
 Then ridges are formed in the couche to keep the dough from spreading.

 In the past, linen was also used for books (the only surviving example of which is the Liber Linteus).
 Due to its strength, in the Middle Ages linen was used for shields, gambesons, and bowstrings; in classical antiquity it was used to make a type of body armour, referred to as a linothorax.
 Additionally, linen was commonly used to make riggings, sail-cloths, nets, ropes, and canvases because the tensility of the cloth would increase by 20% when wet.

-Because of its strength when wet, Irish linen is a very popular wrap of pool/billiard cues, due to its absorption of sweat from hands.
+Irish linen is very popular for wrapping pool and billiard cues, subject to absorption of sweat from hands—the linen maintains its strength when wet.

-In 1923, the German city Bielefeld issued banknotes printed on linen.
+In 1923, the city of Bielefeld in Germany issued banknotes printed on linen.
 United States currency paper is made from 25% linen and 75% cotton.